Published: October, 26th, 2015

-I left home (Florida) in October of 2013.
+I left home over two years ago.
 I didn’t have a long-term plan.
 I still don’t.
-In the 2 years I have bounced around to 9 different countries but stayed the longest in 3.
+In the two years, I have bounced around to nine different countries but stayed the longest in three.
 That’s not much compared to many ‘digital nomads’ who eat countries like skittles.
 But that’s not my style.
-Which brings us to #1 on the list.
+This brings us to #1 on the list.

-For some, home is the blank canvas, a place to write, a meditation corner, a prayer mat or something else.
-For others it’s a physical place that’s comforting and familiar.
+For some, home is the blank canvas, a place to write, a meditation corner, a prayer mat, a person or group of people, or something else.
+For others, it’s a physical place that’s comforting and familiar.

 Home is a place to take off your uncomfortable shoes, strip bare, recharge, and release.

-I have a few homes which include physical and spiritual places.
+I have a few homes that include physical and spiritual places.
 When I’m feeling exhausted, I don’t hesitate to wander home and stay for as long as I need.

-The internet is the tool I use to continue to fund my travels.
-My life.
-Whatever tool you use (even if that’s a job), don’t take it for granted.
-It’s a necessity for you right now.
-There have been times when my own poor planning messed me up royally (like the time I booked an apartment in Mallorca, Spain that I knew didn’t have internet or the time I jumped into a cab leaving Berlin airport with no cash on hand).
-And other times when it was unexpected (the time I booked an airbnb in Barcelona, Spain and was assured of WiFi, but got there and the WiFi wasn’t working)
+The internet is the tool I use to continue to fund my travels, my life.
+There have been times when my own poor planning messed me up royally (like the time I booked an apartment in Mallorca, Spain that I knew didn’t have internet and spent most of my days searching for stable wifi).

 Yes, everything.
-Like the time I had my credit card electronically hacked and then dropped and cracked my smartphone rendering it inoperable.
+Like the time I had my credit card electronically hacked and then a day later, dropped and cracked my phone rendering it inoperable.
 Learning to cope with these unwanted occurrences is part of our growth.
 One piece of advice: make preparation your best friend.
-She comes with benefits.
+It comes with benefits.

 Preparation is a boring, nerdy noun, but it will save your ass time and again.
 Do all the geeky prep before you leave.
 If I had been better prepared when my phone dropped, I wouldn’t have been so devastated.
-I do have a smart phone now, but I also have a small old school analog phone that I buy local sim cards for.
-Those phones are like cockroaches.
-They’re invincible.
-They don’t need much charge (there are no apps draining the battery) and they are rock-solid-tough (I’ve dropped it 10,673,982 times.
-Yes, I’ve counted).
+I now travel with a backup phone.
+An old phone that I can use if needed.
+I also have a plan in case I lose my bank/credit cards.

-I’ve learnt that when you are lost, frustrated, and exhausted, a smile can go a long way.
-People are always more open to help.
+I’ve learned that when you are lost, frustrated, and exhausted, a smile can go a long way.
+People are always more open to helping.